LOS ANGELES -- Washington State is making progress.

 Washington State beat USC without the benefit of its offense scoring a touchdown, getting a 70-yard interception return for a score from Damante Horton late in the first half and an Andrew Furney 42-yard field goal with 3:03 remaining in the game to go ahead 10-7.

 Horton capped the win by intercepting USC quarterback Max Wittek late in the fourth quarter.

-It was another sloppy, uninspired, offensively challenged performance by the Trojans, who have a litany of questions to answer before they regain the swagger that made them one of the elite programs during the past decade.
+USC could not say the same after another another sloppy, uninspired, offensively challenged performance.
+The Trojans have a litany of questions to answer before they regain the swagger that made them one of the elite programs during the past decade.

 Namely, who can they rely on at quarterback?

 Once again, USC opted to use both Cody Kessler and Wittek, with Kessler taking the first half and Wittek getting the second.

 And for the second straight week, neither distinguished himself.

 Kessler finished his half 8-of-13 passing for 41 yards and a 4-yard touchdown run.
 He also threw a pick-six with 27 seconds left in the half that resulted in 70-yard touchdown and a halftime tie.

 Wittek finished 3 of 8 for 13 yards.